 Captain Obvious opened and closed his fists in front of him and then shook out his hands and opened and closed them again.
 He squinched up his eyes and blew air out his cheeks.
 He tilted his head back and forth like he was clearing his head.
-Silly Hollywoodesque rituals he’d probably seen in the movies, fictional tricks he resorted to hoping to make his powers work even though the only people they had ever worked for were, like, the Avengers or something.
+Silly Hollywoodesque rituals he’d picked up from the movies, fictional gimmicks he resorted to hoping to make his powers work even though the only people they had ever worked for were, like, the Avengers or something.
 Freaking hilarious was what it was.

 Instead of tearing apart the cage’s wall like he had intended, the kick tore apart his foot.

 It hurt, hurt badly, and he wasn’t used to being hurt; he’d had powers since he was only a little kid.
 The ironic thing about Sanjay wanting his father to come was that he’d been stronger than his father since he was seven years old.
 But he still wanted him.

 Captain Obvious pulled up his foot like a cartoon idiot and hopped around and then he fell over.
 Desire laughed and laughed.
 It was pretty sweet.